kubeflow/kfp-tekton/tekton_kfp_guide.md

 * **${KF_DIR}** - The full path to your Kubeflow application directory.

 ### Multi-user, auth-enabled
-Run the following commands to deploy Kubeflow with GitHub OAuth application as authentication provider by dex.
-To support multi-users with authentication enabled, this guide uses [dex](https://github.com/dexidp/dex) with [GitHub OAuth](https://developer.github.com/apps/building-oauth-apps/).
-Before continue, refer to the guide [Creating an OAuth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) for steps to create an OAuth app on GitHub.com.
+Run the following commands to deploy Kubeflow with GitHub OAuth application as the authentication provider by dex.
+To support multi-users with authentication enabled, this guide uses [dex](https://github.com/dexidp/dex) with [GitHub OAuth](https://docs.github.com/developers/apps/building-oauth-apps).
+Before continue, refer to the guide [Creating an OAuth App](https://docs.github.com/developers/apps/creating-an-oauth-app) for steps to create an OAuth app on GitHub.com.

 The scenario is a GitHub organization owner can authorize its organization members to access a deployed kubeflow.
 A member of this GitHub organization will be redirected to a page to grant access to the GitHub profile by Kubeflow.